-The 3 BIG Question about the Philips Sonicare HealthyWhite+
+The 3 BIG questions about the Philips Sonicare HealthyWhite+

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare 5 Series HealthyWhite+.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full HealthyWhite + review further down the page.
+If you want more detail, you can read my full HealthyWhite + review further down the page.

 1. Is there anything drastically wrong with this toothbrush?